wujian16/Cornell-MOE/README.md

 ```

 ## Running Cornell-MOE
 See the examples in the folder 'examples'.
 One can run the main.py following the instruction there.
-The black-box functions that we would like to optimize are defined in obj_functions.py.
+The black-box functions that we would like to optimize are defined in synthetic_functions.py and real_function.py.
 One can also define their own functions there.
 ### Mode: batch knowledge gradient (q-KG)
 See [Wu and Frazier, 2016][26].
-We define three synthetic functions: Branin, Hartmann3 and Rosenbrock, and one real-world function: CIFRA10 (tuning a convolutional neural network on CIFAR-10).
+We define four synthetic functions: Branin, Rosenbrock, Hartmann3 and Hartmann6, and one real-world function: CIFRA10 (tuning a convolutional neural network on CIFAR-10).
 One can run main.py by the following command
 with proper options.
 ```
-# python main.py [obj_func_name] [num_to_sample] [num_lhc] [job_id]
+# python main.py [obj_func_name] [num_to_sample] [job_id]
 # q = num_to_sample
 $ python main.py Hartmann3 4 1000 1
 ```